Skip to main content

 At the federal district court level, Texas is divided into four districts: Northern, Southern, Eastern, and Western.

-Texas has five judicial vacancies
+Texas has seven judicial vacancies

 Image